-At the end of every class session, you will fill out a pair feedback form for the other student(s) you paired with that day.
-Information on how to leave pair feedback and the attendance procedure is in the next section.
+At the end of every class session, you will have the opportunity to fill out a pair feedback form for the other student(s) you paired with during class.
+Exactly how to leave pair feedback and the attendance procedure on Epicenter is in the next section of this lesson.

 If (and only if) a student's pairs consistently share challenges working with that person, we will share the aggregate, common themes of the feedback with the student.
 There will never be any specific individual feedback or anything that could be tied to the person giving the feedback.